License Tests/VE Session

 Would you like to become a HAM?

-There are three levels of licensing classification: Technician (entry level, plus two advanced levels) General and Amateur Extra, each requiring greater technical mastery and conferring greater operating privileges.
-We offer all three.
+There are three levels (entry level, plus two advanced levels) of licensing classification: Technician, General and Amateur Extra, each requiring greater technical mastery, but conferring greater operating privileges.
+We offer all three testing levels.

-We recommend Gordon West’s (WB6NOA) series of study guides.
+1. Gordon West’s (WB6NOA) series of study guides.
 He offers three books – one each for Technician class, General class and Amateur Extra class.
 His books present the full question pool with answers, along with technical explanations of the material covered in the questions.
 As the question pools are updated every four years, be sure to purchase the correct edition covering the date of the exam you are preparing for.
-The current Technician class question pool will remain valid until June 30, 2026; the new General class question pool will be valid from July 1, 2023 through June 30, 2027; and the current Amateur Extra class question pool will remain valid until June 30, 2024.
+The current Technician class question pool will remain valid until June 30, 2026; the current General class question pool will remain valid until June 30, 2027; and the new Amateur Extra class question pool became valid starting July 1, 2024 and will remain valid until June 30, 2028.

 If you do not already have one, you will need to apply for and receive an FCC Registration Number (FRN) from the FCC before you come for the examination.
 This link will take you to an FCC instructional video that explains the process: https://www.fcc.gov/rofrn